barryclark/jekyll-now/README.md

 gem install pygments.rb
 gem install jekyll-paginate
 gem install jekyll-gist
 ```

 ###Windows
 Follow this guide on how to install Ruby and Jekyll: [https://jekyllrb.com/docs/windows/].

-Not tested but much easier: Instead of installing **Chocolatey**, you can just install ruby from
+Not tested but much easier: Instead of installing **Chocolatey** as in the guide, you can just install ruby from
 [https://rubyinstaller.org/].

 Be aware of the SSL error that is mentioned in the guide with a solution.